quantillinois/assessments/frontend-data-dashboard/README.md

 - https://coinmarketcap.com/api/

 ## **Deliverables**
-Your python application/script should do / have the following:
+Your python application/script should:
 - Display data from any CSVs, JSONs, and APIs in a logical format on your dashboard
 - Pull live data (for this, can be on hourly or daily) and updates dashboard accordingly
-- Easy interface between application and API allowing easily changing data source
+- Have an easy interface between application and API allowing easily changing data source
-- Mouse-over components show relevant details of information on graph
+- Have mouse-over components show relevant details of information on graph
 - Be modular and follow best-practices in order to be "future-proof" for development by you or your teammates
-- Documentation to an API for your dashboard to show how to interact with, perferably a Python wrapper
+- Have documentation to an API for your dashboard to show how to interact with, perferably a Python wrapper
-- Any other things you think might be useful!
+- Have or do any other things you think might be useful!
+Use your creativity and best judgment here.

 ## **Grading**
 We will be looking at your project and grading it under these five criteria: